MeisterLi/picarto_points/README.md

 The configuraiton is stored in the config.ini.
 Below is a breakdown of all settings:

 ### OBS section:
 *host* - The IP of the host your OBS installation is running on.
-Typically this is localhost or 172.0.0.1 if it's not a different computer than the one you're on.
+Typically this is localhost or 172.0.0.1 if it's not a different computer than the one you're on.**Enter**
 *port* - Same as above, but the port
 *password* - Password set for the OBS websocket server.
 Leave blank if authorization is not active in OBS *animation_scene* - Name of the Scene animations are to be spawned in.